BrummbQ/cognixir-demo/README.md

 ## Usage

 Check out this repository and install all required dependencies with hex.
+You should also obtain the api keys from your azure account and create a `test.exs` file (an example config is provided).
 Then you can run `mix test` to see some examples.
+It should output a html file in `/output`